 Dining Times—Typically of dwellers in warm weather cities, San Antonians are early risers—and early diners.
 Most kitchens close by 10pm.
 The most popular time to eat is from 6:30 to 7:30pm.

-Restaurant Categories -- Rather than trying to make fine distinctions between overlapping labels such as Regional American, New Southwestern, and American Fusion, which generally identify the kind of cooking that tweaks classic American dishes using out-of-the-ordinary ingredients -- roast chicken with tamale stuffing, coffee-crusted tenderloin, blue cheese fritters with pesto dipping sauce -- I lump them all into the category of New American.
-Tex-Mex is, of course, Tex-Mex, and should not be confused with the cooking in the heart of Mexico, which is labeled Mexican.
+Rather than trying to make fine distinctions between overlapping labels such as Regional American, New Southwestern, and American Fusion, which generally identify the kind of cooking that tweaks classic American dishes using out-of-the-ordinary ingredients—roast chicken with tamale stuffing, say, or blue cheese fritters with pesto dipping sauce—I lump them all into the category of New American.
+Tex-Mex is, of course, Tex-Mex, and should not be confused with the cooking south of the border, which is labeled Mexican.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.